1978 New Zealand general election: The election

-Summary of results
+Results

 The 1978 election saw the National Party win fifty-one seats in parliament, a majority of several seats.
 This allowed it to retain power.
 The Labour Party won forty seats.
 The Social Credit Party retained the Rangitikei seat, which it had won in a by-election shortly before the election.
 No other parties won seats, and there were no successful independent candidates.

 While National won a majority of seats in parliament, it did not actually win a majority of the vote.
 Labour received the highest number of votes, winning slightly more than forty percent.
 National, by contrast, won slightly less than forty percent.
 Social Credit, despite winning only one seat, actually received around sixteen percent of the vote.
 The election night result had National with more seats, but many seats had small majorities and it was conceivable that if special votes overturned enough electorates Labour could form a government.
 Ultimately this did not eventuate however.